- Therapy Modalities Glossary

 Joint sessions help improve family communication and allow the child to share their trauma narrative with their caregiver in a supported environment.

-How long does Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) take?
+How long does Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) typically take?
+Is there any set structure?

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) typically lasts 12–20 sessions, though this can vary based on individual needs and trauma complexity.